Is there any difference between ancient and modern spagyrics?

 Does the alchemical theory of matter dispersion meet the spagyric view of extraction?

 To extract their first matter, alchemists disperse and destroy the raw matter till salts remain and then work hard to volatilize and open those salts, as the Spiritus Mundi/Secret Fire dwells in the most salts.
 Spagyric work ultimately is to obtain three states of matter, generally volatile liquid, viscous liquid, and fine salts, which they call Mercurius-Sulphur-Salt (which do not have the same meaning as in Alchemy), and then put all three together.

 What is the difference between the separation and unification concepts in alchemy and spagyrics?

-Separation in alchemy means setting aside our Mercurius which should then be divided into parts.
-Separation in spagyrics means setting aside the matter in different states, generally volatile liquid, viscous liquid, and fine salts, which they namely call Mercurius-Sulphur-Salt (and which do have not the same meaning as in Alchemy).
-Unification in Alchemy roughly means pouring one part of Mercurius on another, to make sulfur and a body.
+Separation in alchemy means setting aside our Mercurius, which should then be divided into parts.
+Separation in spagyrics means setting aside the matter in different states, generally volatile liquid, viscous liquid, and fine salts, which they namely call Mercurius-Sulphur-Salt (and which do not have the same meaning as in Alchemy).
+Unification in Alchemy roughly means pouring one part of Mercurius on another to make sulfur and a body.
 Unification in spagyrics means remaking the initial material in a purified form.
 And that‘s although the alchemical dry metallurgic path does involve a previous metal purification.